Clover160/uws.2012-fall/syllabus.md

 3. a research essay, a 10 page essay based on your own research into primary and secondary texts.

-You will also complete a number of other requirements:

-+   a portfolio, which collects your work for the course into one package, for you to assess how you have developed as a writer;

-+   three 20-minute conferences with me, one for each of your essays;

-+   peer-review workshops, where you will help your colleagues in the class develop their writing; and

-+   a number of practice writing assignments in-class or online (which will count towards your participation grade).
+You will also complete a number of other requirements, including a portfolio, three conferences with me, peer-review workshops, and practice writing assignments in-class or online (which will count towards your participation grade).

-I will give you detailed instruction and help with all assignments in class and in handouts.

 ## Evaluation